royalpinto007/Projects/README.md

 Zomato clone is a food delivery website that allows restaurants to start online services and achieve higher revenues, built using HTML, CSS and JavaScript.
 {Note- Not optimised for mobile view}

+- TinDog - [Link][Link10]{:target="_blank" rel="noopener"}  \
+This project converts a provided currency to another.
+I improved my programming skills with JavaScript and got more comfortable using it!

 - Simple Currency Converter (Present) \
 This project converts a provided currency to another.
 I improved my programming skills with JavaScript and got more comfortable using it!